mvousden/ste/readme.md

  - The `f:` prefix in the moustache tells the templater that this moustache refers to a file.

- - Moustaches can't be escaped.
-I don't want to make it too easy.
+ - Moustaches can't be escaped, but if your moustache doesn't have a code (e.g. `f:`), they'll be ignored anyway.

  - Relative paths are relative to the file they are used in.
 They are not necessarily relative to the primary input file (see what happened to `b/d.c`